MKLab-ITI/JGNN/tutorials/GNN.md

 .operation("ouput = h{l}[nodes]")
 ```

+Recall that h{l} always points to the top layer when writting a new layer.

 This way, the built model takes as inputs a set of nodes, perform the forward pass of the
 architecture and then selects the provided nodes to use as outputs (and backpropagate from).
 **All** nodes are needed for training because they are made aware of each other via the
 graph's structure.

+To simplify how node classification architectures are defined,
-The above classification definitioln pattern is generated by calling a `.classify()` method.
+the above symbolic snippet is automatically generated and applied by calling the
+`.classify()` method of the `GCNBuilder` instead.

 ## Example architecture